Lifeskills Mental Health Blog

 • Fear of germs or contamination

-• Needing things in perfect symmetry or order
+• Needing things to be in perfect symmetry or order

 • Unwanted thoughts about things like religion, sex, or harm